Logarithm-Labs/security-agent-sdk/README.md

 `security_agent_sdk/examples/seller.py` contains a minimal mock security agent wired into a job-processing loop:

-- `SecurityAgent` is an abstract base class that defines the `process_request(requirement: RequirementScheme) -> AuditResult` interface.
+- `SecurityAgent` is an abstract base class that defines the `process_request(requirement: RegistrationRequest) -> AuditResponse` interface.
-- `MockSecurityAgent` implements the interface and returns a static `AuditResult` with snake_case fields.
+- `MockSecurityAgent` implements the interface and returns a static `AuditResponse` with snake_case fields.
-- `seller()` initializes a `VirtualsACP` client, listens for incoming jobs, validates the requirement payload with `RequirementScheme.model_validate(...)`, calls the agent, and delivers the resulting JSON back to the network.
+- `seller()` initializes a `VirtualsACP` client, listens for incoming jobs, validates the requirement payload with `RegistrationRequest.model_validate(...)`, calls the agent, and delivers the resulting JSON back to the network.
 - A lightweight thread-based queue is used to buffer and process jobs.

 ### ACP Sandbox